mrazomej/phd/src/chapter_02/section_05_results.md

 \label{eq:effective_Hill}
 $$
 [@Fig:ch2_fig04](I),(J) shows how the $[EC_{50}]$ and effective Hill coefficient depend on the repressor copy number.
-In XXX, we discuss the analytic forms of these two properties as well as their dependence on the repressor-DNA binding energy.
+In Chapter 4, we discuss the analytic forms of these two properties as well as their dependence on the repressor-DNA binding energy.

 [@Fig:ch2_fig06](D) and [@Fig:ch2_fig06](E) shows the estimated values of the
 $[EC_{50}]$ and the effective Hill coefficient overlaid on the theoretical predictions.
-Both properties were obtained by fitting Eq. $\ref{eq:fold_change_full}$ to each individual titration curve and computing the $[EC_{50}]$ and effective Hill coefficient using Eq. $\ref{eq:ec50}$ and Eq. $\ref{eq:effective_Hill}$, respectively.
+Both properties were obtained by fitting Eq.
+$\ref{eq:fold_change_full}$ to each individual titration curve and computing the
+$[EC_{50}]$ and effective Hill coefficient using Eq. $\ref{eq:ec50}$ and Eq.
+$\ref{eq:effective_Hill}$, respectively.
 We find that the predictions made with the single strain fit closely match those made for each of the strains with O1 and O2 operators, but the predictions for the O3 operator are markedly off.
-In XXX we show that the large, asymmetric error bars for the O3 $R=22$ strain arise from its nearly flat response, where the lack of dynamic range makes it impossible to determine the value of the inducer dissociation constants $K_A$ and $K_I$, as can be seen in the uncertainty of both the $[EC_{50}]$ and effective Hill coefficient.
-Discrepancies between theory and data for O3 are improved, but not fully resolved, by performing a global fit or fitting the MWC model individually to each curve (see XXX).
+In Chapter 4 we show that the large, asymmetric error bars for the O3 $R=22$ strain arise from its nearly flat response, where the lack of dynamic range makes it impossible to determine the value of the inducer dissociation constants $K_A$ and $K_I$, as can be seen in the uncertainty of both the $[EC_{50}]$ and effective Hill coefficient.
+Discrepancies between theory and data for O3 are improved, but not fully resolved, by performing a global fit or fitting the MWC model individually to each curve (see Chapter 4).
 It remains an open question how to account for discrepancies in O3, in particular regarding the significant mismatch between the predicted and fitted effective Hill coefficients.

 ### Data Collapse of Induction Profiles